Berberis nevinii

 Berberis nevinii (syn.
-Mahonia nevinii, Odostemon nevinii), known by the common name Nevin's barberry, is a species of flowering shrub in the barberry family.

-This plant is endemic to southern California, where it is known from very few occurrences in the riparian areas of chaparral in inland canyons and foothills.
+Mahonia nevinii, Odostemon nevinii), known by the common name Nevin's barberry, is a species of flowering shrub in the barberry family. endemic to southern California, it is known from very few occurrences in the riparian areas of chaparral in inland canyons and foothills.
 It is a California state and United States federally listed endangered species, since 1987 and 1998, respectively.
 There are thought to be about 500 individuals remaining, with half of those being naturally occurring plants.
 It is also cultivated in gardens and parks as an ornamental and barrier plant.

 Description

 Berberis nevinii is an erect, evergreen, rhizomatous shrub approaching a maximum height of 4 m.
 It has a dense foliage of dark green to bluish-green spiny-toothed, spear-shaped leaflets.
 It flowers in racemes of 3 to 5 bright yellow cup-shaped, layered blossoms, that appear in spring between March and April.
 The fruit is a spherical reddish berry appearing in bunches, in the summer, eventually darkening to a dark blue.